Right now I feel like one of those teachers who gives a test without thinking about how hard the test actually might be.

 What do you know about the Civil War and how do you know it?

-Having been born and raised in the now-notorious city of Charlottesville, my education on the subject was regionally biased, as I’m gonna go ahead and guess education everywhere tends to be on a hot topic like a war that happened on your home turf.
+Having been born and raised in the now-notorious city of Charlottesville, my education on the subject was regionally biased, as I’m gonna go ahead and guess education everywhere tends to be on a hot topic like a war that happened right where you’re living.

 I grew up in the 70s, and in the South we were taught that the Civil War was fought over states’ rights.